 Testimonials and endorsements work.

-I have chosen to add screenshot throughout my website showing results to back up the words I use to communicate a guide or useful strategy.
+I have chosen to add screenshots throughout my website showing results to back up the words I use to communicate a guide or useful strategy.

-These screenshots are usually taken from a 3rd party keyword research tool or from Google Analytics.
+These screenshots are usually taken from a 3rd party keyword research tool or Google Analytics.

-However be careful using data as proof; taking screenshots of revenue, sales or bank accounts can signal a false or over realistic number to unconvinced prospects.
+However, be careful using data as proof; taking screenshots of revenue, sales or bank accounts can signal a false or over a realistic number to unconvinced prospects.

 - Get your website analysed today